ulissigroup/ml_catalysis_tutorials/ml-catalysis-tutorials/intro.md

 This website contains some educational materials to demonstrate how to use Open Catalyst Project open source ML models for catalysis.

+# Target Audience

+This tutorial is designed for those interested in application of ML towards climate change.
+More specifically, those interested in material/catalyst discovery and Graph Nueral Networks (GNNs) will find lots of benefit here.
+Little to no domain chemistry knowledge is necessary as it will be covered in the tutorial.
+Experience with GNNs is a plus but not required.

+We have designed this notebook in a manner to get the ML communnity up to speed as far as background knowledge is concerned, and the catalysis community to better understand how to use the OCP's state-of-the-art models in their everyday workflows.

 ## Other authors / credits

 Many of the examples were adapted from the very helpful tutorials in the main OCP repository, which was released under the MIT license: